Derive ‘ROI’ from ‘DevOps’: An Overview of Performance and Metrics

 Deriving ROI from DevOps

-A 2019 leading global survey features DevOps among the top impacting technology trends at the global level, in comparison with other trending solutions.
+A 2023 leading global survey features DevOps among the top impacting technology trends globally compared to other trending solutions.

 What made DevOps so special?
 The answer lies in its impact on organizational performance.

 Here are Some More Current Statistics for DevOps: